odpi/egeria/open-metadata-implementation/user-interfaces/ui-admin-services/docs/user/configuring-configuration-file-store.md

 # Overriding the location for storing configuration documents

-By default, [configuration documents](../concepts/configuration-document.md) are stored as a file in the OMAG server platform's home directory.
+By default, [configuration documents](../concepts/configuration-document.md) are stored as a file in the UI server platform's home directory.
 The file name is

 ```
 omag.server.{serverName}.config
 ```

-where serverName is the name of the logical OMAG server (cocoMDS1 for example).
+where serverName is the name of the logical UI server (cocoUIS1 for example).

 The management of the configuration documents on the disk is implemented by a connector.
 To change the connector used for the configuration